saksha-hegde/NeuroTriage-AI/UX_Workflow_Trust_Design.md

 - Radiologists continue following existing hospital procedures.

 This fail-safe design ensures uninterrupted emergency care even during AI system failures.
 AI failure must never result in interruption of clinical services.
+The AI module is designed as a decision-support system rather than a mandatory workflow dependency.

 ---